Neighboring Faith Communities: A Process Guide

 Self-described as “mostly comprised of Korean-Americans.”
 Web site

-Primitive Baptists use no musical instruments in their services; many Primitive Baptist congregations sing all hymns in four-part harmony.
+C-4.d: Primitive Baptist: Primitive Baptists use no musical instruments in their services.
 (Primitive Baptist Universalists, sometimes called the “No-Hellers,” constitute a sub-group of Primitive Baptists; they are not closely related to Universalists.)

 C-5: Disciples of Christ (Christian Church)